kareemzok/splash-header/readme.txt

 If you directly updated your plugin from plugin page and changes didn't work please deactivate it then activate.

 == Changelog ==

+= 1.15.1 =
+* Test compatibility with latest version of wordpress 4.8
+* Add reset button to forms
+* Update translation text and add new ones
+* Add new option in advanced setting : width for all columns
+* Add an illustrative image of the splash header

 = 1.15 =
 * Due to counting issue we moved to the version 1.15